-Old Ref: [1] NVMe Specification 5.15, NVMe v1.3 ECN 004a
+Old Ref : [1] NVMe Specification 5.15, NVMe v1.3 ECN 004a NVM Express Base specification 2.0a : 5.17

 Tools capable of monitoring and decoding traffic on the NVMe interface.

 Discussion: The Identify command returns a data buffer that describes the NVM subsystem, the controller or the namespace(s).
 The data structure is 4096 bytes in size.
 The host indicates as a command parameter whether to return the controller or namespace specific data structure.
 For the namespace data structure, the definition of the structure is specific to the I/O command set selected for use.